2. Development and Review

 Approval

-24. Modules are subject to approval by the appropriate committee at Faculty level.
-On completion of the internal approval process within a Faculty Academic Registry will transfer the data from APEX to the module database.
+24. Modules are subject to approval by the Faculty.
+On completion of the internal approval process within a Faculty, Academic Registry will transfer the data from APEX to the module database.

 -